jerome002/webportfolio/README.md

 #  My Flask Portfolio

-A professional portfolio website built with Flask, HTML, CSS, and Bootstrap to showcase your skills, projects, and contact information.
+A professional portfolio website built with Flask, HTML, CSS, and Bootstrap to showcase my skills, projects, and contact information.
 Deployed on [Render](https://render.com).

 ##  Live Demo